any-docs/css/content/guides/flexible_box_layout/controlling_flex_item_ratios/index.md

 ### What are the other ways to distribute space?

 If you do not want space added to the items, remember that you can manage free space between or around items using the alignment properties described in the guide for aligning items in a flex container.
-The {{CSSxRef("justify-content")}} property will enable the distribution of free space between or around items.
+The `justify-content` property will enable the distribution of free space between or around items.
 You can also use auto margins on flex items to absorb space and create gaps between items.

 With all these flex properties available to you, you will find that most layout tasks are possible, although it might take a little bit of experimentation at first.